gargarchit/Model_Pruning/README.md

 # Model_Pruning

-Neural Networks have 100s of layers with some redundancy or duplication, So here we are using model pruning.
+Neural Networks have 100s of layers with some redundancy or duplication.
+Generally, Training of large Neural Networks requires high computation power, more training time and it's too bulky and can cause problem while deploying.
+So, here we are using model pruning.
 Pruning helps us create Neural Network smaller and faster in training.
+This methods helps reduce the number of connections based on the Hessian matrix of the loss function.

 ## Impact on Size